jfrog/charts/stable/distribution/README.md

 **NOTE:** In either case, make sure to pass the same join key on all future calls to `helm install` and `helm upgrade`!
 This means always passing `--set distribution.joinKey=<YOUR_PREVIOUSLY_RETIREVED_JOIN_KEY>`.
 In the second, this means always passing `--set distribution.joinKeySecretName=my-secret` and ensuring the contents of the secret remain unchanged.

 ### Special Upgrade Notes
-UPGRADE from Distribution 1.x currently not supported.
-If this is an upgrade over an existing Distribution 2.x, explicitly pass `--set unifiedUpgradeAllowed=true` to upgrade.
+Distribution upgrade from 1.x to 2.x (App Version) is not directly supported.For manual upgrade, Please refer [here](https://github.com/jfrog/charts/blob/master/stable/distribution/UPGRADE_NOTES.md).
+If this is an upgrade over an existing Distribution 2.x (App Version), explicitly pass `--set unifiedUpgradeAllowed=true` to upgrade.

 ### System Configuration
 Distribution uses a common system configuration file - `system.yaml`.
 See [official documentation](https://www.jfrog.com/confluence/display/JFROG/System+YAML+Configuration+File) on its usage.